Even to flowers in a pot, the greenhouse environment is a mini-ecosystem.

 In the warm season, the use of vining or trellised crops will maximize the growing area.
 Keep tomatoes, European cucumbers, melons, and pole beans to manageable heights (usually no more than 6' tall).
 Pruning extra growth every week encourages higher productivity, better air circulation, and prettier shapes.
 The fruiting vegetables require plenty of water (particularly on sunny days) and a steady diet of all the essential plant nutrients.
 Monthly side-dressings of sifted compost protect exposed roots and replenish easily leached nutrients such as nitrogen, potassium, and sulfur.

 The following notes on tomato, cucumber, melon, and pepper culture are only tips, but you can find a wealth of written information on growing such crops under glass.
 If you've decided to grow flowers, you'll be glad to know there's even more information available.
-The newly revised Organic Gardening Under Glass (see number 1 on the reading list) is devoted primarily to ornamental horticulture.
+The newly revised Organic Gardening Under Glass is devoted primarily to ornamental horticulture.

 Tomatoes, the favorite greenhouse crop, can be grown to extend your summer harvest into fall or spring.
 Plant them when soil temperatures reach at least 55°F. Air temperatures should approximate 75°F during the day and 65°F at night.
 Select indeterminate tomato varieties, and have your trellis or poles ready when you set out the crop.
 If you suspect you already have a whitefly problem in your greenhouse, set up sticky yellow traps to lure the adult insects away from the crops.
 If you're using containers, provide each plant with a five-gallon pot.
 Tomatoes require plenty of phosphorus and potassium in order to flower and set fruit.
 Fertilize or top-dress each plant with compost every two weeks.
 At midday, gently shake each plant to encourage better pollination and more fruit, and prune off the vegetative growth called suckers.
 Sweet 100 and Park's Whopper VFNT perform well in solar greenhouses.